briancline/k3s-ansible-fork/molecule/ipv6/README.md

 This means:

 - The API server VIP is an IPv6 address.
-- The MetalLB pool consists of both IPv4 and IPv4 addresses.
+- The Cilium LB pool consists of both IPv4 and IPv4 addresses.
 - Nodes as well as cluster-internal resources (pods and services) are accessible via IPv4 as well as IPv6.

 ## Network design